eoas-ubc/eoas_tlef/eoas_python/README.md

 ./build_website.sh
 ```

-### Building a Jupyter Book  (this build the book in book/_build/html)
+### Building a Jupyter Book  (this builds the book in book/_build/html)

 Run the following command in your terminal: `jb build book/`.
 If you would like to work with a clean build, you can empty the build folder by running `jb clean book/`.
 If the jupyter execution is cached, this command will not delete the cached folder.
 To remove the build folder, you can run `jb clean --all book/`.

-To view the book point your browser at book/_build/html
+To view the book: point your browser at book/_build/html

 ### Publishing this Jupyter Book